swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Topics/installation.md

 # Installation

-vscode-code Swift is installed through the extension marketplace.
+Install the Swift extension via the VS Code Marketplace.

 The Swift extension is supported on macOS, Linux, and Windows.